tylerhoran/journaled/README.md

 6. Click Refresh.
 7. You have access to your journals' latest content.

+## If you want to receive email updates of new issues

+1. Go to Heroku and Click on your app.
+2. Click on Manage App
+2. Click on Mailgun
+2. Click on Sending > Domains
+2. Click on the sandbox domain (sandbox......)
+2. Enter your email Address in the Authorized Recipients field

 * [Rails](https://rubyonrails.org) - The web framework used

 ## Contributing